Social welfare

 Apart from certain financial requirements, the beneficiary of international protection must also meet benefit-specific conditions:

 • Childcare benefit: the person must: (a) have a paid job; or (b) attend a civic integration course, provided that the course is compulsory.
-In a judgment, the Council of State decided that, in exceptional cases, non-paid jobs could also suffice.[8]
+In a judgment, the Council of State decided that, in exceptional cases, non-paid jobs could also suffice.[9]
 If the beneficiary has a spouse, both persons have to meet one of the aforementioned conditions in order to be eligible for the child care benefit together.
+If the spouse lives outside the EU there is no right to childcare benefit.[10]

-• Rent benefit: The person concerned must: (a) rent a house; (b) have a signed rental contract; (b) be registered in the Persons Database (BRP) of the municipality where the property is located; and (d) have a rental contract of durable nature.
-Since the first of January 2022, having a minor child without a residence permit does no longer affect the right to receive rent benefit for the rest of the family.[9]
+• Rent benefit: The person concerned must: (a) rent a house; (b) have a signed rental contract; (b) be registered in the Municipal Persons Database (BRP) of the municipality where the property is located; and (d) have a rental contract of durable nature.
+Since the first of January 2022, having a minor child without a residence permit does no longer affect the right to receive rent benefit for the rest of the family.[11]

 • Child benefit: The child benefit is not dependent on the income of the beneficiary.
 Each resident who is legally present in the Netherlands and has a child is in principle eligible.
-However, the person must demonstrate that there is a durable bond of personal nature between him or her and the Netherlands.
+However, the person must demonstrate that there is a durable bond of personal nature between them and the Netherlands.
 This bond is presumed in the case of beneficiaries of international protection, but can be problematic for other foreigners who become eligible only after a certain period of time e.g. six months or one year.

 The benefits and child benefit are not tied to a requirement to reside in a specific place or region.
 The social benefit as such is not bound by a requirement of residence either.
 However, the person concerned can only apply for a social benefit at the municipality in whose BRP he or she is registered.